6,000Units Under Management

 • The tenant remains in the home after the family moves out and was previously receiving section 8 as a household

-• A single individual that doesn’t meet any above information
+• A single individual who doesn’t meet any of the above information

-Income – Income to receive a housing voucher must qualify as low as the program is designed to help those financially struggling.
+Income is a large deciding factor in who qualifies for Section 8 housing.
+Tenants must have a low income to receive a housing voucher, as the program is designed to help those who can’t afford rent.
 There are three ways HUD determines how much money a household will receive as assistance:

 1. Low-income: Makes 80% of the area’s median income